hoyinng/LoL-Player-Tracker/README.md

 # lol-teammates-tally

+### What this program do

+Lol-teammates-tally return a list of all the teammate a player have had on in the past

-lol-teammates-tally is a program that takes in an in-game league of legend name & region and compute a text file containing informations of the teammates that the player have played with and other relevant informations.
+Lol-teammates-tally takes in an in-game name & region and compute a text file containing informations of the teammates that the player have played with and other relevant informations.

 All match history retrieve will be saved in local disk.